awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 1. On the project's page, you can add portal users as owners or viewers of this project\.
 **Note**
-If you aren't signed in to your AWS Organizations master account, you might not have portal users to assign to this project, so you can skip this step\.
+If you aren't signed in to your AWS Organizations management account, you might not have portal users to assign to this project, so you can skip this step\.

    On this page, do the following: